executors/executors/wording_front_matter.md

 }
 ```

-Executors alone prohibit a generic implementation because they provide no
+Executors alone prohibit a generic implementation because they lack a portable
-portable way to intercept and react to scheduling errors.
-Later we show how
+way to intercept and react to scheduling errors.
+Later we show how this
-this algorithm might look when implemented with `sender`/`receiver`.
+algorithm might look when implemented with `sender`/`receiver`.

 ### Goal: An Asynchronous STL